Imran2708/PortfolioProjects/README.md

 This repository showcases my **hands-on data analytics projects**, covering **real-world business problems** and demonstrating my skills in **Python, SQL, Excel, and Power BI**.
 Each project includes **detailed analysis, insights, and business recommendations** based on data-driven decision-making.

 ## 📂 **Projects Included**
-1. **RideIt (Previously Added)** – Analysis of ride-sharing data to understand customer behavior and operational efficiency.
+1. **RideIt** – Analysis of ride-sharing data to understand customer behavior and identify which factors are associated with better engagement.
-2. **Credit Card Customer Churn (Newly Added)** – Analyzing customer churn patterns in a banking dataset to identify key risk factors and retention strategies.
+2. **Credit Card Customer Churn** – Analyzing customer churn patterns in a banking dataset to identify key risk factors and retention strategies.

 ## 🛠️ **Skills & Tools Demonstrated**
 ✔ **Data Cleaning & Preprocessing** (Python: pandas, numpy)